The Sciences at Bates

 Launching a Major in Science and Math

-First-year students planning to major in chemistry or the life sciences (biological chemistry, biology, and neuroscience) begin with the two-semester introductory chemistry sequence (CHEM 107A or CH/ES 107B, CHEM 108A or CH/ES 108B).
+First-year students planning to major in chemistry or the life sciences (biological chemistry, biology, and neuroscience) begin with the two-semester introductory chemistry sequence (CHEM 107A and CHEM 108A ).
 Life sciences students generally take the core introductory biology course, Organismal Biology (BIO 190), in the winter semester of the first year.

 Geology students begin their major studies by taking several introductory geology courses; they may also take introductory chemistry or physics.

 Physics students generally begin with two semesters of classical and modern physics (PHYS 107 and PHYS 108 or FYS 274).

 Prospective math majors begin their first year with Calculus I (MATH 105), Calculus II (MATH 106), or Linear Algebra (MATH 205); a placement test helps you decide which course to take.
 Most science majors and students completing pre-medical requirements also take calculus or linear algebra.